wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 ## System Components

-The NTT framework is composed of Managers, which oversee the transfer process, and transceivers, which handle cross-chain messaging, ensuring smooth and reliable token transfers.
+The NTT framework is composed of managers, which oversee the transfer process, and transceivers, which handle cross-chain messaging, ensuring smooth and reliable token transfers.

 ### Managers

 _Managers_ are responsible for handling the flow of token transfers between different blockchains and ensuring that tokens are locked or burned on the source chain before being minted or unlocked on the destination chain.
-The main tasks of Managers include rate-limiting transactions, verifying message authenticity (message attestation), and managing the interaction between multiple transceivers, who are responsible for cross-chain communications.
+The main tasks of managers include rate-limiting transactions, verifying message authenticity (message attestation), and managing the interaction between multiple transceivers, who are responsible for cross-chain communications.

 Each Manager is assigned to a specific token but can operate across multiple chains.
 Their key responsibility is to ensure that tokens are securely locked or burned on the source chain before being minted or unlocked on the destination chain.
 This provides the integrity of token transfers and prevents double-spending.